programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Credits <a id="section9-2"></a>

 Thanks to *Programming Historian* Editor Fred Gibbs for editing, discussing, and reviewing this lesson; Paige Morgan and Jaime Howe for reviewing this lesson; Scott Weingart and students for testing the lesson with Windows; Tod Robbins and Matthew Lincoln for suggestions on the [DH Slack](http://tinyurl.com/DHSlack) on what to cover in this lesson; and Roxanne Shirazi for solutions to possible permission and navigation problems.

+The Editorial Board would like to thank [spswanz](https://github.com/spswanz) for pointing out to a bug in the [Ruby & Ruby Gems](#section2-3) section.

 ### Further reading <a id="section9-3"></a>